jake100/stealthlang/README.md

 etc...
 */

-#import statement, file extension is .stlf
+#import statement, file extension is .stlf, file extension is omitted in import statement but all files must end in .st1f
-import otherFile.stlf
+import otherFile as o
-import library.stlf as lib
+import library as lib
+import thing from library as t

 #global variables
 final title = "stealth"